sanjibsinha/coo_king_kong/README.md

-# CooKingKong is a Recipe App that will deal with many interesting features
+# CooKingKong is a Recipe App that will deal with many interesting Flutter features

 ## I share my learning experience on Flutter, Dart, and Algorithm in - [https://sanjibsinha.com](https://sanjibsinha.com)